excelta-corp/pos-data-cleaner/README.md

 >Unless you need to run the program from source, please skip ahead to
 >the [set up parameters](#set-up-parameters) section.

-If you would like to run `cleaner.py` from source, you will need to [install Python 3](https://www.python.org/), then use the package manager to [install Pandas](http://pandas.pydata.org).
+If you would like to run `cleaner.pyw` from source, you will need to [install Python 3](https://www.python.org/), then use the package manager to [install Pandas](http://pandas.pydata.org).
 The other modules that the program uses, `tkinter`, `os`, `re`, `glob`, `time` and